 Usage

 Computer users must respect the rights of other computer users.
 Attempts to circumvent these mechanisms in order to gain unauthorized access to the system or to another person’s information are a violation of District procedure and may violate applicable law.

+Cloud Storage Use

+Users shall only use District provided enterprise cloud storage solutions to store District confidential data or District internal data not meant for public consumption.
+Users shall not use personal cloud storage solutions to store District confidential data or District internal data not meant for public access.
+Personal cloud storage solutions are consumer grade technologies that cannot be guaranteed to satisfy the District’s accessibility, data disclosure and information security and privacy regulations and requirements.

 Electronic Messaging Systems